-Melena (black stools) usually signify bleeding from higher up the digestive system (like the mouth, esophagus and stomach), while hematochezia (red blood in stool) usually signifies bleeding from the lower parts of the digestive system (like the large intestine, rectum and anus).
+So, in summary, black stools usually signify bleeding from higher up the digestive system (like the mouth, esophagus, and stomach), while fresh red blood in stool usually signifies bleeding from the lower parts of the digestive system (like the large intestine, rectum, and anus).

 Diverticulosis is the presence of multiple small pouches on the wall of the colon.
 They tend to occur more in older people, affecting about 50% of all people above 60 years.

 While they usually exist without causing any symptoms, they can occasionally become infected, causing fevers and abdominal pain.
-They can also bleed and cause bloodstained stools.
+They can also cause bloodstained farts and stools.

 A high fiber diet is often helpful in combating it.

 If you aren’t familiar with the term hemorrhoids, you should have heard the word ‘piles’.
 They both mean the same thing.